ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 Each square of the plane corresponds to one pixel of the uTextureParticles texture which, itself, corresponds to the coordinates of each particle.

-And the cool part is that the data is persisting, meaning that if we update particle, we will get the updated version in the next frame and we can keep on updating it.
+And the cool part is that the data is persisting, meaning that if we update a particle, we get the updated version in the next frame, and we can keep on updating it.

 As a test try the following: